PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * `ActionHistorySize: number `: The total number of Actions that have finished being recorded
 * `CurrentActionName: string? `: The name of the Action currently being recorded, or `nil` if no recording is in progress
 * `CurrentWaypoint: number `: The ID of the Action that was last finished
+* `IsRecordingAction: boolean `: Whether an Action is currently being recorded by History

 ### Methods:
 * `CanRedo() : (boolean)`: Returns whether `:Redo` will succeed